It's a Wonderful Life: Remakes

 It Happened One Christmas was a 1977 television movie remake of the classic film, the screenplay of which Lionel Chetwynd based on both the original Van Doren Stern short story and the 1946 screenplay.
 This remake employed gender-reversal, with Marlo Thomas as the protagonist Mary Bailey, Wayne Rogers as George Hatch, and Cloris Leachman as the angel Clara Oddbody.
 Leachman received her tenth Emmy nomination for this role.
 Orson Welles was cast as Mr. Potter.
-Following initial positive reviews, the made-for-television film was rebroadcast twice in 1978 and 1979, but has not been shown since on national re-broadcasts or issued to home media.
+Following initial positive reviews, the made-for-television film was rebroadcast twice in 1978 and 1979, but has not been shown since on national rebroadcasts or issued to home media.

-Merry Christmas, George Bailey was a 1997 PBS television movie adaptation of the film directed by Matthew Diamond and starring Bill Pullman as George Bailey, Penelope Ann Miller as Mary, Nathan Lane as Clarence and Martin Landau as Potter.
+Merry Christmas, George Bailey was a 1997 PBS television movie adaptation of the film directed by Matthew Diamond and starring Bill Pullman as George Bailey, Penelope Ann Miller as Mary, Nathan Lane as Clarence, and Martin Landau as Potter.

 The Christmas Spirit was a retelling of the movie starring Nicollette Sheridan as Charlotte Hart.
-This was a made-for-TV film aired on December 1, 2013, on the Hallmark Channel executive produced by Sheridan under her company, Wyke Lane Productions, and Brad Krevoy Television.
+This was a made-for-TV film aired on December 1, 2013, on the Hallmark Channel and was executive produced by Sheridan under her company, Wyke Lane Productions, and Brad Krevoy Television.
 The film was directed and written by Jack Angelo.
 Spirit was set in the present day, with the Hart character working to save a "quiet New England town from a ruthless real estate developer".
-The film was planned to kick off a film series about the Hart character.
+The film was planned to begin a film series about the Hart character.
 The film had 3.372 million viewers overall.

 Parodies and references

-A 1986 skit on Saturday Night Live features William Shatner introducing the "lost ending" of It's a Wonderful Life in which George Bailey (Dana Carvey) and the citizens of Bedford Falls discover that Mr. Potter (Jon Lovitz) has stolen George's money and take turns attacking him in his office.
+The episode Married... with Children episode "It's a Bundyful Life" (1989), Al wish he was never born, and gets a visit from his guardian angel that shows him of life would have been without him.

-In 1992, the final episode of Tiny Toon Adventures parodied It's A Wonderful Life entitled "It's A Wonderful Tiny Toon Christmas".
-In it, Buster Bunny feels sad after the failure of his play and wishes he had never become a Tiny Toon, so a guardian angel shows Buster what life would have been like without him.
+In the 1995 Beavis and Butt-Head Christmas special episode, in the segment "It's a Miserable Life", Butt-Head's guardian angel show him how much better the world would have been without him.

 In 2002, the television film It's a Very Merry Muppet Christmas Movie premiered on NBC.
 The film is a homage to It's a Wonderful Life.
 In the film, Kermit the Frog wishes that he had never been born after money to save the Muppet Theater is lost.

 "The Greatest Gift", the 2011 Warehouse 13 season 3 Christmas episode, tells a similar story after agent Pete Lattimer touches Stern's brush.